Conclusion and next steps

 Caught a prompt regression before production by comparing evaluation results across prompt versions

-You now have the practical skills to implement AgentOps discipline at your organization.
+You now have the practical skills to implement AgentOps observability at your organization.

 Key takeaways